Jeff Petry: Detroit Red Wings (2023–2025)

 On August 6, 2023, Petry, alongside Casey DeSmith, Nathan Legare, and a 2025 second-round pick, was traded back to Montreal in exchange for Rem Pitlick and Mike Hoffman as part of a three-team trade also involving the San Jose Sharks.
 It was widely speculated that general manager Hughes would seek to immediately trade Petry to another team; as a result, Petry was again traded to the Detroit Red Wings in exchange for Gustav Lindström and a conditional 2025 fourth-round pick on August 15.
 During the 2024–25 season, he recorded one goal and seven assists in 44 games for the Red Wings.

-Florida Panthers (2025–present)
+Florida Panthers (2025–2026)

 On July 1, 2025, Petry signed as a free agent to a one-year, $775,000 contract with the Florida Panthers for the season.
 On November 17, 2025, Petry played his 1,000th NHL game, becoming the 413th player to reach the mark.

+Minnesota Wild (2026–present)

+As a pending free agent, Petry was traded to the Minnesota Wild on March 5, 2026, in exchange for a conditional 2026 seventh-round pick.